CalleP/BWC-simulator/README.md

 The actual files i've coded is found in BWC-simulator/Source/Assets/Scripts

-Some dead code can also be found under BWC-simulator/Source/Assets/DeadAssets
+Some dead code can also be found under BWC-simulator/Source/Assets/Dead Assets

 Address for the simulator is: